ebranlard/vim-matlab-behave/README.markdown

     let g:matlab_behave_software="octave"

+- The Switch to matlab window (GUI or terminal) is done using the linux tool "wmctrl" and is based on the name of the window (try "wmctrl -l" to see a list of window name).
+The window base name is defined by default as:

+    let g:matlab_behave_window_name="MATLAB R" (default)

+This should work for Matlab GUI.
+When using MatRunExtern the pluggin attempt to force the title of the terminal window using the command line switch -T (supported by xterm and xfce4-terminal) and the above variable.
+You can change the variable in your vimrc.
+If you are opening the terminal yourself and not using MatRunExtern, you could try to set the variable above so that it fits the title of your terminal window (run "wmctrl -l" to find it) or alternatively change the title of the terminal window to fit the variable.
+For example, for xfce4-terminal, the following command will open Matlab in a proper terminal window with the title "MATLAB R":

+    xfce4-terminal -T "MATLAB R" --working-directory=/work/code --command='matlab -nojvm'

-If you change to Octave, don't forget to change window base name:
+<--- If you change to Octave, don't forget to change window base name:

      let g:matlab_behave_window_name="OCTAVE"

  and use Octave on a window with OCTAVE name, for example:

-    xfce4-terminal -T "OCTAVE" --working-directory=/work/code --command='octave'
+     xfce4-terminal -T "OCTAVE" --working-directory=/work/code --command='octave' --->

 Installation - System